johnmburt/springboard/capstone_1/readme.md

     - Feature data used in training and testing varied from model to model, but included: comment metadata, vectorized comment text and Doc2Vec embedding vectors.
 These data were prepared from the base dataset, for each subreddit, and saved to two csv files: text features and Doc2Vec features.

-    - Additionally, to simplify the following model notebook code, I moved several commonly used functions into a module to be imported by each notebook.
+    - To simplify the model notebook code, I moved several commonly used functions into a module to be imported by each notebook.

 | Jupyter notebook |
 | -- |